Crimea national football team

 Crimea national football team is a football national team representing the Crimea peninsula in international and local friendly matches.
 The team is controlled by the Crimean Football Union.
-Crimea is not a member of FIFA nor of UEFA and unofficial organization ConIFA.
+Crimea is not a member of FIFA nor UEFA or ConIFA.

 History

 The first known performances of the Crimean national team date back to September 1923, when the peninsula national team took part in the First All-Ukrainian Spartakiad in Kharkiv (in some later sources this tournament is called Ukrainian SSR Championship 1923) In their first match, the semifinals of group 2 (1/8 finals of the general tournament), the Crimeans beat the team Yekaterinoslav 2–1, in the next game (the finals of their group or 1/4 finals of the tournament) lost to the team Druzhkivka 0–2.
 The details of the matches and the composition of the Crimean national team did not survive.
 There is no information about the existence of the national team in the next 60 years.

 In 1986, in preparation for FIFA World Cup 1986 USSR national team held a control game with the Crimea national team composed of Simferopol football players "Tavria, Kerch "Ocean" and Sevastopol "Atlantic."
 The match ended with the score 3–2 in favour of the USSR national team.

 In 2006, Crimean Tatars national football team was created from Crimean Tatars living on the peninsula and beyond, to participate in the tournament ELF Cup, which immediately reached the final of the cup and took second place, subsequently the team played in a number of tournaments for teams not included in FIFA (group stage Europeada-2016).

 The national team representing the current Republic of Crimea for the first time can be said in light of the fact that on 4 December 2014, at a meeting of the UEFA Executive Committee, it was decided to ban Crimean clubs from taking part in competitions organised on 1 January 2015 by Russian Football Union.
 In response to this decision, fans of the Sevastopol club SKChF made with an initiative to hold an action aimed at supporting Ku Sevastopol and Crimean football.
 On 14 December 2014, within the framework of this action, the “Friendship Match” was organised, in which the team of the Republic of Crimea opposed the team of the city of Sevastopol.
 The main time of the game ended with a score of 2–2.
 In the penalty shootout with a score of 4–3, the team of Sevastopol won.